► On sale in the UK towards the end of 2021

 63 and 87kWh battery packs, two- or four-wheel drive

 The twin electric motor, all-wheel-drive Ariya models will feature Nissan’s most advanced all-wheel control technology, e-4orce.
 It has four-wheel drive and control, and Nissan says that it features a torque split system that mirrors the GT-R's ATTESA E-TS set-up.
 If that's the case, we can't wait to try it – and see how it compares with Tesla's Track Model as featured on the Model 3.
+Models with twin motors can shut off the rear one when cruising on a motorway, for example.
+But won't be able to shut off the front one for rear-wheel drive silliness.

 A range of five models offered for the European market, including two-wheel-drive and all-wheel-drive versions.
 The Ariya will be offered in 63kWh two- and four-wheel-drive forms, as well as a more powerful 87kWh model (front- and four-wheel drive).
 Top of the range will be the Ariya e-4orce 87kWh Performance, which combines the higher power 389bhp drivetrain with the usual upgrades you'd expect in a range-topping EV.